nrfconnect/sdk-nrf/doc/nrf/documentation/glossary.rst

       It comes with digital encoder and decoder for transferring audio data.
       It is being gradually supplanted by the :term:`LC3 codec` developed for :term:`LE Audio`.

-   Secure Access Port Protection (SECUREAPPROTECT)
+   Secure access port protection mechanism (Secure AP-Protect)
-      A register used to prevent read and write access to all secure CPU registers and secure memory-mapped addresses.
+      A mechanism used to prevent read and write access to all secure CPU registers and secure memory-mapped addresses.
+      In the |NCS|, it uses ``SECUREAPPROTECT`` registers and several Kconfig options, as described in :ref:`app_approtect`.
-      See :term:`Access Port Protection (APPROTECT)`.
+      See also :term:`Access port protection mechanism (AP-Protect)`.

    Secure Processing Environment (SPE)
       One of the two processing environments when using Cortex-M Security Extensions.